Dan Dare: 1960s

 In 1960 artwork was taken over by Frank Bellamy, Don Harley, Keith Watson, Gerald Palmer, with Bruce Cornwell, and the look changed, with the colourful, rounded rocket ships replaced by angular silver craft, and changes to the space suits and insignia.
 The changes were never wholeheartedly taken up, however, and the look was erratic from then on.
 In 1962 the strip was removed from the front to the inside of the comic, in black and white, and was drawn by Keith Watson.
-Over the remaining years the strip varied in format and quality, eventually returning to the front page in colour, until it ended in 1967 with Dan retiring to become Space Fleet controller.
+Over the remaining years the strip varied in format and quality, even returning to the front page in colour between 1963 and 1965, until it ended in 1967 with Dan retiring to become Space Fleet controller.
 Strips from the 1950s were reprinted until 1969, when Eagle merged with Lion.
 For a while the reprints continued in black and white in Lion.

 2000 AD

 In 1977, Dan Dare appeared again in the first issue of 2000 AD (26 February 1977).
 The first installment, scripted by Ken Armstrong and Pat Mills, had the character revived from suspended animation after two hundred years to find himself in a different world.
 The Mekon had also survived but otherwise the cast was different, as was the tone of the strip (heavily influenced by the punk movement, as was much of 2000 AD) and the personality of the title character.
-Written by Kelvin Gosnell and then Steve Moore, the strip was initially illustrated by Massimo Bellardinelli, whose Dare owed nothing to the original apart from the wavy eyebrows.
+Written by Kelvin Gosnell and then Steve Moore, the strip was initially illustrated by Massimo Belardinelli, whose Dare owed nothing to the original apart from the wavy eyebrows.
 After 23 issues in this format the strip took a break for a month and then returned in a revamped format with a more realistic style, written by Gerry Finley-Day and Jack Adrian (Chris Lowder) and illustrated by Dave Gibbons.
 Dare was now launched on a deep space mission, much in the style of Star Trek but with technology designs very much influenced by Star Wars.
 In a series of episodic adventures, Dare encountered various threats, including an extended multi-episode adventure uniting slave races in opposition to the "Star Slayers" – the oppressive race controlling that region.
 The overall mission had a surprisingly downbeat ending, leaving a space-suited Dare the only survivor, adrift in space on wreckage.